ElectricVisions/website/posts/2025-12-24-process-over-magic-beyond-vibe-coding-notes.md

 # Process over Magic: Beyond Vibe Coding - Book Notes

+Some notes from the book.
+It's a short book (103 pages, current beta) with video content as well.
+I like short books.
+A good short book can deliver a central point concisely.

 I bought this [book](https://pragprog.com/titles/ubaidev/process-over-magic-beyond-vibe-coding/) from Pragmatic Programmers.

-It's a short book (100 or so pages) with video content as well.
-I actually like short books.
-Less fluff, more stuff, as they say.
-Some of the tips are pretty standard practices.
-Experienced developers start with a clean git, passing test suite, and only commits working code.
+Many of the tips are standard practice.
+Experienced developers start with a clean git, passing test suite, and only commit working code.
 However, it's even more critical these practices are followed when working with AI.

 My school computer room had a poster up on the wall that read, "To err is human, to really foul up requires a computer".
 This is even truer with AI.
 It allows you amplify your progress, or your mistakes exponentially.

-Whilst I was already familiar with some of these practices there was still plenty to learn and some practices I already knew about but probably aren't following properly (e.g. rolling back when things get out of hand).
-So it's good to get these tips reaffirmed and in a single resource.
+Whilst I was already familiar with some of these practices there was still plenty to learn and some practices I already knew about but aren't following properly (e.g. rolling back when things get out of hand).
+So it's good to get these tips reaffirmed in a single resource.

 ## Prompting Strategies